rsanchezsaez/CardboardSDK-iOS/README.md

 CardboardSDK-iOS
 ===============

+*June 2015 update*

+Google has added iOS support to their [Unity SDK](https://www.google.com/get/cardboard/developers/).
+Even though their official Unity plugin bundles a pre-compiled iOS Cardboard binary, there doesn't seem to be an easy way to use it in a standalone fashion.

+---

 iOS port of  [Google's CardboardSDK](https://github.com/rsanchezsaez/cardboard-java).

 *Treasure* example fully running with magnetic trigger detection.
 Successfully tested on an iPhone 6 running iOS 8 and on a iPhone 5 running iOS 7.